abrarrhine/abrarrhine/README.md

 This is **Abrar Islam**, a Computer Science major at *Virginia Tech*.
 - 📫 How to reach me: https://abrarrhine.tech
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I do paintings and sketches in my free time.
+- ⚡ Fun fact: I grind leetcode and do paintings and sketches in my free time.